Ed1123/100-days-of-code/log.md

 **Thoughts:** It was a tiring day for me, but I managed to be productive in my code.
 I have to move in other areas also.
 I’ll find a way.

+### Day 83: April 7, 2020 (process_packages.py)

+**Today's Progress**: After many hours understanding the logic of the problem I have a working algorithm.
+It failed some of my tests, though.
+Tomorrow will be debugging time.

+**Thoughts:** A productive coding day even though I didn’t feel like coding.

 **Link(s) to work**